tanguynicolas/linux-qrcode-login/README.md

 # linux-qrcode-login
-Authenticate yourself to your Linux Desktop machine with a QR code!
+Authenticate yourself to your Debian Desktop machine with a QR code!